-Visitors to Mexico don´t need to present a COVID-19 test before boarding their outbound flights or quarantine once they arrive.
+Visitors to Mexico don’t need to present a COVID-19 test before boarding their outbound flights or quarantine once they arrive.
 The only requirement is for travelers to fill out an online health declaration form and save the QR code to be shown at the airport upon check-in for their outbound flight and again once they land in Mexico.
-Many other countries including Canada, the United States, and the United Kingdom require proof of a negative COVID-19 test taken a minimum of 72 hours prior to departing from Mexico.
+Many other countries including Canada, the United States, and the United Kingdom require proof of a negative COVID-19 test taken within a specific time frame prior to departing from Mexico.

 Is it Safe to Travel to Mexico?

-Since the pandemic started last year, many states in Mexico have adopted strict health and safety guidelines from rigorous disinfecting protocols to promoting social distancing and reducing capacity to temperature taking, offering hand sanitizer, and requiring the mandatory use of face masks.
+Since the pandemic started, many states in Mexico have adopted strict health and safety guidelines from rigorous disinfecting protocols to promoting social distancing and reducing capacity to temperature taking, offering hand sanitizer, and requiring the mandatory use of face masks.